vikrant82/chat-analyzer/overview.md

    - **User:** Developers and end-users who want to quickly understand the content of a chat conversation.
    - **Core Functionality:**
      - **Webex Bot Integration**: Allows users to register a Webex bot and invoke the chat analyzer from any Webex space by mentioning the bot.
-           - **Webex Threading**: The application now correctly handles threaded conversations in Webex.
-Messages are grouped by thread, and the context is formatted to preserve the conversational flow of the threads.
+           - **Webex Threading**: The application correctly handles threaded conversations in Webex.
+Messages are grouped by thread, and the context is formatted to preserve the conversational flow.
+           - **Webex Image Support**: The application can now process and include images from Webex chats in its analysis, passing them to the multimodal AI model.
      - **Telegram Bot Integration**: Allows users to register a Telegram bot and interact with it directly to get summaries of any chat.
      - **/aimode for Telegram Bot**: A feature that enables a conversational AI mode, allowing users to ask direct questions to the AI about the chat history.